Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

 \subsubsection{Higher-order CPFs for non-perturbed systems}

-The corrected product formula of the second order (CPF2) with composite corrector we developed in~\cref{subsec:CPF2} has time-reversal symmetry.
-This symmetry allows using the CPF2 as the base case to recursively develop a corrected product formula of order $2k$ (CPF$2k$) from the CPF of order $2k-2$.
-The CPF$2k$ developed in this way has the approximation error scaling as $\mathcal{O}(\abs{\lambda}^{2k+3})$ for any integer $k\geq 1$, which is two orders of magnitude better than the approximation error of the standard PF$2k$ scaling as $\mathcal{O}(\abs{\lambda}^{2k+1})$.
-Here, we present the recursive construction of the high-order CPFs applicable to non-perturbed systems with a Hamiltonian of the form $H=A+B$ and establish the improvement offered by correctors.
+The CPF2 with a symmetric corrector developed in~\cref{subsec:CPF2} has time-reversal symmetry.
+This symmetry allows CPF2 to serve as the base case to recursively construct a CPF of order $2k$ (CPF$2k$) from a CPF of order $2k-2$.
+The approximation error of the resulting CPF$2k$ scales as $\order{|\lambda|^{2k+3}}$, which is two orders better than the $\order{|\lambda|^{2k+1}}$ error of the standard PF$2k$.
+Here, we present the recursive construction of high-order CPFs applicable to non-perturbed systems and establish the improvement offered by correctors.

-To this end, we begin with constructing CPF4 from CPF2.
-Let $S^c_2(\lambda)$ denotes the CPF2 with composite corrector given in \cref{eq:CPF2comp}.
+We begin with constructing CPF4 from CPF2.
+Let $S^c_2(\lambda)$ denote the symmetric CPF2 in~\cref{eq:Csym_base}.
 By the time-reversal symmetry, we have

-where the error operator $E_{2j+1}$ with order $j\geq 2$ comprises some nested commutators of depth~$2j$.
+where the error operator $E_{2j+1}$ comprises some nested commutators of depth~$2j$.
 As Suzuki's formula of the forth order~\cite{HS05}, we construct the CPF4 as

 for some appropriately chosen $a_2$.
-By the Taylor expansion (or by PF1 in \cref{eq:PF1}), we obtain
+By the Taylor expansion, we obtain